What is the Blue Waters Student Internship Program?

 Support is provided by the NSF-funded Blue Waters Project for sustained petascale computing to support year-long undergraduate internship experiences involving the application of high-performance computing to problems in the sciences, engineering, or mathematics.
-The program provides a student stipend totaling $5000, a two-week intensive high-performance computing workshop, and travel to the SC11 supercomputing conference in Seattle.
+The program provides a student stipend totaling $5000, a two-week intensive high-performance computing workshop, an allocation on the Blue Waters supercomputer, and, for select students, travel to the Blue Waters Symposium 2018.

 This program provides support for undergraduate internship activities at any accredited degree granting institution in the United States.
 The internships awarded through this program may be to students working with a faculty mentor on their home campus, or at another campus.
 Interested faculty need to create a position description, and can specify a particular student that the position is intended for, or may select a qualified applicant with Blue Waters support through our program.

-Student applications and intern position descriptions from faculty must be submitted by April 10, 2011.
-Be sure to click the 'Submit' button at the bottom of the web form to be entered into the UPEP system.
-Review and selection will be conducted in early April, with notifications being made by April 15.
+Student applications and intern position descriptions from faculty must be submitted by February 3, 2017.
+Be sure to click the 'Submit' button at the bottom of the web form to be entered into the BWSIP system.
+Review and selection will be conducted in early February, with notifications being made by February 24.

-A two-week workshop will be held May 29 through June 10 at the National Center for Supercomputing Applications (NCSA) facilities on the University of Illinois Urbana-Champaign campus.
-Interns are expected to work full-time over the Summer, and as their schedule allows during the academic year.
-Work plans will need to be arranged by the student and faculty mentor and approved by the Blue Waters Undergraduate Petascale Education Program.
+A two-week Petascale Institute will be held May 29 - June 9, 2017, at the National Center for Supercomputing Applications (NCSA) facilities on the University of Illinois Urbana-Champaign campus.
+Interns are expected to work full-time over the Summer and as their schedules allow during the academic year.
+Work plans will need to be arranged by the student and faculty mentor and approved by the Blue Waters Student Internship Program.

 As part of the program, students and faculty will apply for and receive education allocations on the Blue Waters supercomputer.
 This process is detailed on the Blue Waters website.